 You might first wonder why there are multiple versions of DISC at all.

-Both Tony Robbins DISC report and Everything DiSC use Marston’s theory to help a person identify their DISC Style.
+Both Tony Robins DISC report and Everything DiSC use Marston’s theory to help a person identify their DISC Style.
 However, each report approaches how this information is portrayed differently.
 Tony Robbins DISC shows an individual their style based on a bar graph.
 By comparison, Everything DiSC shows a person their style on a circle graph:

 Tony Robbins DISC shows users two bar graphs: Adapted Style and Natural Style.